mghpcsim/rtd-nese/docs/source/index.rst

 and its founding partners to deploy a regional resource that addresses the escalating need for short, medium, and long-term storage of research data.

 This website contains the technical and user documentation for NESE.
-For general information on NESE, please visit the main site.

-This website contains the technical and user documentation for NESE.
 For general information on NESE, please `visit the main site <https://nesedev.mghpcc.org>`_.